Ihimbru-K/Java-/README.md

 # Java
 Basic to core java.
-Covers fundamental data structures and algorithms in java..
+Covers fundamental data structures and algorithms in java.